AndrewCouncil/AndrewCouncil.github.io/content/posts/efficient_terminal_tools/index.md

 <figcaption>still a classic, but there is so much more</figcaption>

 Later, I saw online what certain engineers and [bash wizards](https://www.youtube.com/watch?v=L967hYylZuc) were capable of.
-Certain things feel intractable, like knowledge of every `awk` and `bash` intricacy.
-However, as I used the tools (as with everything), I got more comfortable and began to move quicker.
+Certain things feel intractable—like mastering every `awk` and `bash` nuance.
+However, as I used the tools, I got more comfortable and began to move faster.

-Additionally, there's been an influx of usability improvements.
-As the developer interest is growing with languages like Rust and Zig, the chance to start fresh and redesign has let to a new wave of excellent and easy to use tools.
+Additionally, there’s been an influx of usability improvements.
+As developer interest grows in languages like Rust and Zig, the chance to redesign from scratch has led to a new wave of excellent, easy-to-use tools.

 ---